 The exhibition of Vereshagin in The Tretyakov Gallery has prepaired for three years, it was represented by 500 exhibits from several museums and private collections.
-Two pictures from the "Trilogy of the executions" by Vereshagin - "The execution of conspirators in Russia" and "Crucifixion on the cross of the Romans" - aroused great interest.
-Curator of the exhibition project "Vasily Vereshagin" in The Tretyakov Gallery Svetlana Kapyrina said that these works attracted the attention of viewers and journalists and became the culmination of the exhibition: "Many people do not know Vereshagin, we are very grateful to The State Museum of Political History of Russia for cooperation."
+Two pictures from the "Trilogy of the executions" by Vereshchagin - "The execution of conspirators in Russia" and "Crucifixion on the cross of the Romans" - aroused great interest.
+Curator of the exhibition project "Vasily Vereshchagin" in The Tretyakov Gallery Svetlana Kapyrina said that these works attracted the attention of viewers and journalists and became the culmination of the exhibition: "Many people do not know Vereshagin, we are very grateful to The State Museum of Political History of Russia for cooperation."
 The fate of the third picture from this cycle - "Suppression of the Indian Uprising by the British" - is still unknown.
 Specialists are looking for her prints in the USA.

 There is an interesting artistic solution is the "Execution of conspirators in